What is ChloraPrep patient preoperative skin preparation?

 Top Q. Does clinical data support the use of chlorhexidine to help reduce the incidence of infection?

-Top Q. Can ChloraPrep skin antiseptic help reduce the risk of blood culture contamination?
+Top Q. Can ChloraPrep preoperative skin preparation help reduce the risk of blood culture contamination?

 A. Yes.
 A prospective blood culture study showed CHG was highly effective in reducing the contamination rate of blood cultures.
 The rate of blood culture contamination was lowered to 0.5% (1 of 215 cultures) with CHG.5